JACマガジン

 Vietnam is a Southeast Asian country that is said to have many pro-Japanese people.

-Hanoi and Ho Chi Minh City in particular are cities that attract many tourists from Japan.
+In particular, Hanoi and Ho Chi Minh City are cities that are visited by many tourists from Japan.

-Vietnamese dishes such as pho and spring rolls are also popular in Japan.
+Vietnamese dishes such as pho and fresh spring rolls are also popular in Japan.

-In fact, 60% of specified skilled workers are Vietnamese, and many Vietnamese are already working in Japan.
+In fact, 60% of Specified Skilled Worker are Vietnamese, and many Vietnamese people are already active in the Japan.

-This time, we will explain in detail about the Vietnamese national character.
+In this article, we will explain in detail the national character of Vietnam.

-We will introduce each country's characteristics and communication tips, so please use this as a reference.
+We will introduce the characteristics of the country and communication tips, so please refer to it.

 What kind of country is Vietnam?